MapColonies/ingestion-trigger/README.md

-# Map Colonies typescript service template
+# Map Colonies Ingestion Trigger Service

 ----------------------------------

-This is a basic repo template for building new MapColonies web services in Typescript.
+This is a specialized service for the MapColonies project, designed to handle the ingestion of new layers from raw data and update existing layers.
+It’s built in Typescript.

 ### Template Features: